Joshua-Samjaya/DSC/README.md

 The implementation supports concurrent operation from clients, where multiple clients can read/write to different servers concurrently.
 The implementation guarantees FIFO write order per individual client + liveliness to serve the requests from all clients.

+Fault tolerance scenarios:
-If a server crash, the servers will continue operating as long as the number of alive servers is greater than the quorum size.
-If the crashed server is the leader, start election and elect new leader before continuing process as normal.
-If a crashed server rejoins, it will commit all logs from the current leader and continue operating, but it will not trigger another election.
+1. If a server crash, the servers will continue operating as long as the number of alive servers is greater than the quorum size.
+2. If the crashed server is the leader, one of the servers will start election and elect new leader before continuing process as normal.
+During election, all requests from client is dropped and clients has to retry.
+3. If the crashed server rejoins, it will request for transaction logs from the leader and commit all logs from the current leader before continuing operation normally.
+It will not trigger another election.

 ## Documentation
 There are three scripts, which are: